coding-socks/.github/README.md

 # Socketeers

 People in the Coding Socks community are called Sokceteers.
 The name comes from the fusion of "sock" and "puppeteer".

+# Code of Conduct

+This repository contains [Code of Conduct 2.0](CODE_OF_CONDUCT.md) from [Contributor Covenant](https://www.contributor-covenant.org/) used in the Coding Socks community.